cruftyoldsysadmin/documentation/CommandLineInterface.md

 ### Get Agent

-Returns the registered user for the supplied DID
+Returns the registered agent for the supplied DID

 **Command:** getAgent